Tbiarneix/todo-list/README.md

 Each User story is the subject of a specific commit as requested.

+There are to bonus features :
+- Bonus 1 : Add delete task button
+- Bonus 2 : Reorder uncomplete tasks by drag and drop

 # Context
 Our fantastic product owner has a wonderful, amazing and revolutionary idea... he wants to build a new Todo application.
 He has a good idea of the application behavior and comes with a backlog containing the following user stories :